The Difference Between Hemp Extract And CBD Oil

-These terms; full-spectrum extracts, broad-spectrum extracts, and isolates describe the nature of your CBD product.
+These terms; broad-spectrum extracts, broad-spectrum extracts, and isolates describe the nature of your CBD product.

-The full-spectrum extract contains all the compounds in the original hemp plant including CBD, other cannabinoids such as CBG, and terpenes.
+The broad-spectrum extract contains all the compounds in the original hemp plant including CBD, other cannabinoids such as CBG, and terpenes.

 Although it may contain THC, it is only in trace amounts, and not enough to cause any mind-altering effect.

-Broad-spectrum is similar to full-spectrum extract but with no THC.
+Broad-spectrum is similar to broad-spectrum extract but with no THC.